 Coordinator Maggie Davidson Opens in new window

 Description Deteriorating air quality and climate change are two major challenges facing humanity and threatening environmental sustainability and human health.
 As such, air quality and climate change are of International, National, State and local community concern.
-This unit critically analyses the many issues that relate to air pollution, including its nature, extent, impacts and monitoring.
+This subject critically analyses the many issues that relate to air pollution, including its nature, extent, impacts and monitoring.
 Students will examine an air pollution issue of their choice.

 Discipline Environmental Studies, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject

 Equivalent Subjects PUBH 3001 - Air Quality and Climate Change LGYA 6192 - Air Quality Management

 Restrictions Successful completion of 60 credit points at Level 1 and 40 credit points at Level 2.